cu-library/alma-api-job-runner/README.md

-# alma-sync-suppressed-bibs-extern-cat
+# alma-api-job-runner
-Using the Alma API, create a set of suppressed records, then run the "Synchronize Bib records with external catalog" job on that set.
+A Go wrapper around the Alma Jobs API.